IAM Access Management

 - Managed policies are standalone and custom policies created and administered by you.

-- Customer managed policies allows more precise control over the policies than when using AWS managed policies.
+- Customer managed policies allow more precise control over the policies than when using AWS managed policies.

 - Inline policies